csim/notesfordrive/README.md

-notesfordrive
+Notes for Google Drive
 =============

-A chrome extension to store notes as Google Drive documents.
+A Chrome extension to create and save notes as documents to Google Drive.

 Features:
 - Clean and modern UI